Pre-need life insurance

 Less coverage than a term life or final expense policy

-We don’t recommend pre-need life insurance in most situations.
-For the majority of people, purchasing term life insurance is the best way to pay for your final expenses, including funeral costs, outstanding medical expenses, and other debts.
-The sizeable payout to your beneficiaries gives your loved ones a financial cushion for more than just your end-of-life expenses, and the affordability allows you to easily fit the policy into your budget.
+If you can qualify for term life insurance, it’ll be the most cost-effective way to provide your family with financial protection for funeral costs, outstanding medical expenses, and other debts.
+The sizable payout to your beneficiaries gives your loved ones a financial cushion for more than just your end-of-life expenses.
+The affordability of a term life insurance policy also allows you to fit it into your budget easily.

 Frequently asked questions